 Langhinrichsen-Rohling et al (2000) used the Unwanted Pursuit Behaviors Inventory (UPBI) to determine the prevalence of “former-intimate stalking-type” behaviors in an undergraduate population.
 This study finds no sex differences in overall UPBI scores of individuals who are the “dumpees.”
 Females and males indicate that they engage in stalking acts to the same degree in their inventory responses.

 Additionally, there are no sex differences in the number of unwanted pursuit behaviors (UPBs) experienced by those who initiated the break-up.
 “Males and females who had instigated the break-up were equally likely to be the victims of UPBs by their former-intimates, which included theft, physical harm and being followed.”

-Interestingly, males are found to be the victims of cyberstalking by a former-intimate more than their female counterparts (Alexy et al, 2005).
-Mullen et al (2001) also find that female stalkers are more likely to favor electronic stalking acts than physical acts, show the same propensity for threats, physical violence and property damage as male offenders, are more motivated to establish a love relationship with their victims and are likely to target men and women equally with their stalking behaviors [*This is consistent with research on female bullies who are equal opportunity bullies; their male counterparts tend to bully other men.]
+Interestingly, males are found to be the victims of cyber-stalking by a former-intimate more than their female counterparts (Alexy et al, 2005).
+Mullen et al (2001) also find that women are more likely to favor electronic stalking than physical stalking, show the same propensity for threats, physical violence and property damage as male offenders, are more motivated to establish a love relationship with their victims and are likely to target men and women equally with their stalking behaviors [*This is consistent with research on female bullies who are equal opportunity bullies; their male counterparts tend to bully other men.]